Manuelsdepaz/TESLAS_HR_Attrition_Project/README.md

 ### [XGBOOST Sagemaker model](https://github.com/Manuelsdepaz/TESLAS_HR_Attrition_Project/tree/test/Back-End/Sage%20Maker%20Model)

 We chose XGBOOST model because it handles a variety of data types, relationships, distributions and also  a  large number of hyperparameters that can be tuned for improved fits and accuracy.
 Boosting also allows us to reduce bias and has been successfully used in many machine learning competitions .
 SageMaker provides a powerful platform for building, training, and deploying machine learning models into a production environment on AWS.
-The data clean up and preprocessing was made using the Sagemaker instances (Jupyter notebooks) and Pandas libary.
+The data clean up and preprocessing, building, training was made using the Sagemaker instances (Jupyter notebooks) and Pandas libary.
 We set up a Sagemaker enpoint and transform it into a web application that accepts end-user input data.

 ### [AWS LAMBDA & Chalice Microframework](https://github.com/Manuelsdepaz/TESLAS_HR_Attrition_Project/tree/test/Back-End/AWS%20Lamda%20Function%20-%20Chalice%20Package)